-Funkhouser describes an algorithm in which multiple hierarchical radiosity solvers work in parallel [7].
+Funkhouser describes an algorithm in which multiple hierarchical radiosity solvers work in parallel [10].
 The set of polygons is distributed over the workstations, where partial radiosity solutions are computed for each part.
 Then, a master process collects and merges the solutions, iterating the process until convergence.
 For complex scenes, which can not be duplicated on every processor, this approach is well suited.
 They obtained a speed-up of 5.5 with eight SGI workstations for the Soda Hall model.
-Bohn et al. [3] proposed a parallel hierarchical radiosity algorithm on a Connection Machine 5, with a speed-up of 8.4 on 64 processors.
-Another work on cluster of PCs is reported in Sireli [17].
+Bohn et al. [4] proposed a parallel hierarchical radiosity algorithm on a Connection Machine 5, with a speed-up of 8.4 on 64 processors.
+Another work on cluster of PCs is reported in Sireli [21].
 In their work, each patch is assigned to a processor, and a representative of the patch (proxy patch) exists in other processors if needed.
+Caballer et al. proposed a parallel version of the hierarchical radiosity algorithm, which utilizes the advantages of both shared and distributed memory architectures.
+Their motivation is similar to ours in the sense that they also focused on reducing the processing time, rather than rendering very large scenes [6].

-Another similar work was proposed in [15], in which the scene is partitioned by a variant of K-means algorithm to allow the computation of large indoor environments on distributed machines.
+Another similar work was proposed in [18], in which the scene is partitioned by a variant of K-means algorithm to allow the computation of large indoor environments on distributed machines.

-In a recent work [8], a parallel algorithm that uses spatial partitioning of patches to processors to improve locality and asynchronous calculation to hide latencies is presented.
-They report almost linear speedup upto 64 processors on CrayT3E.
+In a recent work [11], a parallel algorithm that uses spatial partitioning of patches to processors to improve locality and asynchronous calculation to hide latencies is presented.
+They report almost linear speed-up upto 64 processors on CrayT3E.
 When the data needed on another processor, their algorithm initiates a request message to another processor to get the data.
 Achieving similar performances on a cluster of PC's with commodity networking would be difficult because of high startup costs of messages.
 We present a parallel algorithm more suited to cluster computing and our results show that good speed-ups are achievable.